Mississippi changing its flag isn't the end of Confederate symbols in state flags

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

 (CNN)Mississippi has made it official: The state's flag, which bears the familiar cross of the Confederate battle flag, will officially be changed.
-The state's Republican Governor signed the decision into law, solidifying yet another response to ongoing racial reckonings around the country.
+The state's Republican governor signed the decision into law, solidifying yet another response to ongoing racial reckonings around the country.

 However, though the Mississippi flag was the last to bear the obvious image of the Confederate battle flag, there are other state flags that contain Confederate symbology that may be a little harder to spot.